wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 * Tokens with ≠1 stem.
 Unless the stemmer regularly spits out multiple stems, it's best to check into tokens that generate multiple stems, or no stem!
 * Really long tokens.
 Any corpus could include a long German compound noun, but it's good to check on the unexpectedly long words.
 Is there a tokenization problem?
-That's particularly likely for spaceless languages!
+That has been particularly likely for spaceless languages in some analyzers!
 * Token category by length.
 The examples under **Final Type Lengths** are randomly selected, and so give a very rough idea of the proportions of the categories found among tokens of a particular length.
 For a language that uses the Latin alphabet, for example, I expect tokens